hexploitable/r2con2020_r2frida/README.md

 - Android

-You may also wish to use this very hacky SpringBoard hack to prevent your app from being killed for not starting in time when you spawn it: https://gist.github.com/5a2318f89fb696da772430bfbb864cd9
+You may also wish to use this very hacky SpringBoard hack to prevent your iOS app from being killed for not starting in time when you spawn it: https://gist.github.com/5a2318f89fb696da772430bfbb864cd9